dalenewman/Transformalize/README.md

 ![Step03](./Files/Demo/step03-cp.gif "Step 3")

-Note that writing *Order Details* into PostgreSQL frees up the console for logging.
+Note that writing *Order Details* into PostgreSQL frees up the standard output for logging.

 #### Mapping

 Transformalize doesn't *map* input to pre-existing output.
-Instead, it creates a consistent output structure that is optimized for incremental updates.
+Instead, it creates a control table and a consistent output structure for handling incremental updates.

 You decide: